 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues of \$28.5 million and total expenditures of \$24.8 million.
+The governmental funds had total revenues of \$34.2 million and total expenditures of \$30.0 million.
 The excess of revenues over expenditures was due to a cognizant fiscal effort to keep expenses in line with state and federal funding, while maintaining an educational environment to meet the needs of our students.
-SPLOST revenues and the QSCB IRS Subsidy recorded in the debt service fund were used to make the required debt payments.
+The capital projects fund began the initial phase of construction projects at Metter High School which were funded by ESSER, state capital outlay funds and ESPLOST transfers from the debt service fund.
+SPLOST revenues and the QSCB IRS Subsidy recorded in the debt service fund were adequate to make the required debt payments.